EddieHubCommunity/BioDrop/README.md

 - Contributions make the open source community such an amazing place to learn, inspire, and create.
 - Any contributions you make are **truly appreciated**.
+- Let's continue contributing to keep the community active and growing.

 ## 🙏 Support